Dodecaborate: Substituted derivatives

+A perfluoroborane derivative (with the hydrogen atoms replaced by fluorine atoms) is also known.

 Potential applications

 Compounds based on the ion [B12H12]2− have been evaluated for solvent extraction of the radioactive ions 152Eu3+ and 241Am3+.

 [B12H12]2−, [B12(OH)12]2− and [B12(OMe)12]2− show promise for use in drug delivery.
 They form "closomers", which have been used to make nontargeted high-performance MRI contrast agents which are persistent in tumor tissue.

 Salts of [B12H12]2− are potential therapeutic agents in cancer treatment.
 For applications in boron neutron capture therapy, derivatives of closo-dodecaborate increase the specificity of neutron irradiation treatment.
-Neutron irradiation causes boron-10 to emit an alpha particle near the tumor.
+Neutron irradiation of boron-10 leads to the emission of an alpha particle near the tumor.